SuperClaude-Org/SuperCodex_Framework/Docs/Reference/examples-cookbook.md

 ---

 **Your Journey**: Start with [Basic Examples](basic-examples.md), progress through [Advanced Workflows](advanced-workflows.md), and master [Integration Patterns](integration-patterns.md).
-SuperGemini grows with you from simple commands to sophisticated development orchestration.
+SuperCodex grows with you from simple commands to sophisticated development orchestration.

 **Remember**: Every expert was once a beginner.
 Focus on practical application, experiment with different approaches, and leverage the community for support and learning.